dotnetrdf/dotnetrdf/Libraries/core/ReadMe.txt

 Security
 --------

-This Project creates a Strong Name signed assembly for the Core Library only.
+This Project creates a Strong Name signed assembly for the .Net 4.0 build only

 The Key file for this requires a Password which is as follows: VDSOpenSource2009